This page describes the TNR hardware (as much as I know).

 It is in both Japanese and English.
-I haven’t been able to find the service manual for the TNR-W, however while there are several differences between the TNR-W and the TNR-O (colour, backside LEDs, battery), the schematics in the service manual for the TNR-O just show the TNR-W components with a dotted line saying “not fitted”.
+The service manual for the TNR-W is almost identical.
+While there are several differences between the TNR-W and the TNR-O (colour, backside LEDs, battery), the schematics in the service manual for the TNR-O just show the TNR-W components with a dotted line saying “not fitted”.
 Similarly to the actual hardware, the service manual is really fantastic, and provides so much good information for wannabe Tenori-on modders.

 CPU : Toshiba TLCS-900/H1 : TMP92CA25FG

 The CPU is a now-discontinued Toshiba microcontroller, with quite a lot of useful inbuilt interfaces.
 Useful documents include the datasheet and the CPU instruction set manual .
 The best bit of the manual is chapter 3.

 Finding a compiler/disassembler/assembler for this however is hard.
 Toshiba sell a commercial one, but it is expensive (~500 €).

 For disassemblers, by an amazing coincidence, this is the same processor as used on the Neo Geo Pocket Color, a hand held video game console made by the now defunct SNK.
 Like many retro games, this has a bit of a emulator community, and I found that the Neopop emulator code included a TLCS disassembler.
 Also, github hosts a python based TLCS 900 disassembler from user Victorious3.

 The commercial IDA disassembler from Hex-Rays also includes support for the TLCS-900, I believe as a module that you need to compile using the IDA SDK.